 As with many legal actions, the time period for which a prosecutor can file charges is limited by what is know as the statute of limitations.
 In Missouri, pursuant to Missouri Revised Statute Chapter 556 a prosecutor may be limited in filing the charges depending on the crime.
 The time periods below are guidelines and exceptions to these guidelines may exist depending on the offense.

 - Class A Felony – May be commenced at any time

 - Class B, C and D Felony – Must be commenced before 3 years

 - Class A, B and C Misdemeanor – Must be commenced before 1 year

 - Infractions – Must be commenced before 6 months

-Paemon Aramjoo, the criminal defense attorney at Aramjoo Law Firm, won the Terry L. Thomas Trial Practice Award and worked for the Jackson County Prosecutor’s Office for two years while in law school.
+The attorneys at Aramjoo Law Firm won the Terry L. Thomas Trial Practice Award and worked for the Jackson County Prosecutor’s Office for two years while in law school.